CieloCris/School_District_Analysis/README.md

 #### School Type and Academic Performance
 ![Alt text](/Resources_/challenge_type_summary.png "imagen12")

-After analyzing the previous dataframe, we can say there were no substantial changes in the data, but we can communicate that the budget per student doesn't have a decisive and unique influence on the math and reading scores and the passing percentages.
+After analyzing the previous dataframes, we can say there were no substantial changes in the data, but we can communicate that the budget per student doesn't have a decisive and unique influence on the math and reading scores and the passing percentages.
 That means that a school spending more per student will not always mean better academic performance.

 For instance, in our data, we have Cabrera High School, which is among the top 5 schools with the best academic performance with an Overall Passing Percentage of 91.334769%, and a budget of $592 dollars per student.
 In contrast, Johnson High School is among the lowest-performing schools, with an Overall Passing of 53.539172% and a per-student budget of $650 dollars.